GrigLars/command_line_fu/README.md

 # Command Line Fu
-These are just notes for command line stuff I have learned over the years: shortcuts and so on
+These are just notes for command line stuff I have learned over the years: shortcuts and so on.
+They are in no order, esxcept the most recent discoveries are often on top.

 #### Netstat